aluhrs/caching_proxy_server/README.md

 ##Manual Integration Testing:

+*Note: These are not intended to be working URLs.
+They're just for testing purposes.*

 1. Run the program: ```ruby init.rb```
 2. A browser directed to localhost:2000/one should open for you.
 It may take a second to load.
 It should respond with 'Received response from server:' as well as the response from http://google.com/one.
 3. Testing for elements in cache: